MayX Snapshot: Seeking Abraham and finding Furman’s hidden histories

 The Seeking Abraham tour grew out of Furman’s Task Force on Slavery and Justice, which was formed in 2017 to recognize the roles enslaved people played in the school’s founding and growth.
 Among many other recommendations, the task force’s “Seeking Abraham” report suggested renaming or adding signage to several campus sites to acknowledge the contributions of people of color.
 Inabinet created the Seeking Abraham walking tour to visit seven of those campus sites.

 The first stop is the Cherrydale Alumni House, a plantation home and the workplace of the report’s namesake, former slave Abraham Sims, a family servant of James C. Furman, the school’s first president.
-The tour proceeds to sites including Joseph Vaughn Plaza, honoring the university’s first Black undergraduate; and the Furman Bell Tower, which holds the original bell (relocated from the old downtown campus) that Sims would be ordered to ring after Confederate battle victories.
+The tour proceeds to sites including Joseph Vaughn Plaza, honoring the university’s first Black undergraduate; and the Furman Bell Tower, which holds the original bell (relocated from the old downtown campus) rung by enslaved and formerly enslaved people.

 An online tour was posted in 2017, and Inabinet started leading tours in person in 2021.